barronbytes/Learning-to-Code/collections/list/reverse-a-list/README.md

 # Problem Statement:

-You are given a list of integers representing the scores of students in a class.
+As a teacher you want to automate how you analyze student performance on exam scores.
 Each score is between 0 and 100.
-You need to implement a function **top_n_scores(scores, n)** that takes the list of scores and an integer **n** as input and returns the top **n** scores in descending order.
+You decide to implement a function **top_scores(scores, n)** that accepts a list of assignment *scores* and an integer *n* as inputs and returns the top *n* scores in descending order.

 ## Challenge Constraints: